 The Solution – Transparency

 One way to resolve this issue is to be more transparent in your hiring process.
-Allow candidates to have more insight into exactly where they are in the process at any given point can go a long way towards easing frustrations.
+Allow candidates to have more insight into exactly where they are in the process at any given point can go a long way toward easing frustrations.
 Make it easy for them to check their status and find out what they need to do next.
 In addition, HR recruiting software can offer the ability to pre-populate previously entered candidate data into background screening requests.
 Automating this process can help to eliminate duplicate data entry.
 As a result, HR recruiting software reduces errors associated with candidate screening, improves accuracy, and speeds up the entire hiring process.

 The Challenge – Inefficient Onboarding Process

 Attracting and hiring candidates is only half of the battle.
-Once you have them, the next step is to effectively integrate them into your organization and team.
+Once you have them, the next step is to integrate them into your organization and team effectively.
 It’s not uncommon for healthcare providers to have somewhat complex organizational structures.
 Most facilities will have a Human Resources department that manages or oversees recruitment, but the individual departments take care of their own hiring procedures.
 This system can lead to discrepancies between HR protocols and those of the individual departments.

-The Solution – Simplification with ATS and CRM Systems
+The Solution – Simplification With ATS and CRM Systems

 To help simplify the onboarding process, an effective onboarding structure should be consistent throughout all departments.
 This negates confusion and saves time and effort for you as an employer.
 To assist with this structure, you could use an Applicant Tracking System, (ATS) to organize your candidates.
 Or a Candidate Relationship Management (CRM) system to build and maintain relationships with job candidates.
 With this software, every department has access to the same records, information, and protocols.
 It can help you to centralize and streamline your recruitment processes and onboarding practices.